Modular Exercises for Four-Point Blocks -- I

-The values of $\mu$ for which solutions to equation \eqref{eq:MLDE2} have a $q$-expansion with positive integer coefficients were determined in \cite{Mathur:1988na}; the solutions to the MLDE equation in these cases are the characters of a sequence of RCFTs labeled by a Lie algebra $G$ belonging to the Deligne-Cvitanovi\'c sequence:
+The values of $\mu$ for which solutions to equation~\eqref{eq:MLDE2} have a $q$-expansion with positive integer coefficients were determined in~\cite{Mathur:1988na}; the solutions to the MLDE equation in these cases are the characters of a sequence of RCFTs labeled by a Lie algebra $G$ belonging to the Deligne--Cvitanovi\'c sequence:

-For $G$ a simple Lie algebra, the RCFT is simply the level-1 $G$ Kac-Moody algebra, while in the cases $G=A_{\frac{1}{2}}$ and $E_{7\frac{1}{2}}$, one finds the characters of the \emph{intermediate vertex subalgebra} associated to the intermediate Lie algebra $G$ \cite{Shtepin1994,LM2004}. \.
+For $G$ a simple Lie algebra, the RCFT is simply the level-1 $G$ Kac--Moody algebra, while in the cases $G=A_{\frac{1}{2}}$ and $E_{7\frac{1}{2}}$, one finds the characters of the \emph{intermediate vertex subalgebra} associated to the intermediate Lie algebra $G$~\cite{LM2004, Shtepin1994}.

-In section \ref{sec:forms} we have argued that the core blocks are components of a weight-zero {weakly} holomorphic vector-valued modular form; in particular, they must be solutions of a MLDE.
-On the other hand, four-point chiral blocks of Virasoro minimal models are known to be solutions to the BPZ differential equation \cite{Belavin:1984vu}, due to the presence of null states.
-In what follows we verify explicitly that the BPZ equation satisfied by the chiral block (in the simplest case where the null descendant occurs at level 2) can be turned into the order-$2$ MLDE for the core block.
+In Section \ref{sec:forms}, we have argued that the core blocks are components of a weight-zero {weakly} holomorphic vector-valued modular form; in particular, they must be solutions of a MLDE.
+On the other hand, four-point chiral blocks of Virasoro minimal models are known to be solutions to the BPZ differential equation~\cite{Belavin:1984vu}, due to the presence of null states.
+In what follows, we verify explicitly that the BPZ equation satisfied by the chiral block (in the simplest case where the null descendant occurs at level 2) can be turned into the order-$2$ MLDE for the core block.